padrinobook/padrinobook/01-introduction.md

   a entertaining and educational way.

 In this book, I assume readers having Ruby knowledge and will not be explaining every last detail.
-I will however explain Padrino specific coding techniques.
+I will, however, explain Padrino specific coding techniques.